sunvc/NoLet/docs/en/tutorial.md

 ## Shortcuts

-BravoPapa supports sending notifications directly using Shortcuts.
+Nolet supports sending pushes directly via Shortcuts (platform: **apple**; Shortcuts is an Apple system feature).
-Pass Server and KEY, or Device ID.
-If passing Device ID, it does not go through the server, but pushes directly to Apple servers.
+Pass the server and KEY, or a device ID.
+When passing a device ID, the push does not go through the server but is sent directly to Apple's servers.